People working or volunteering with children in gymnastics in South Australia must, by law, have a current Working with Children Check (WWCC).

 A Working with Children Check is an assessment of whether a person poses an unacceptable risk to children.
 As part of the process, the Screening Unit will look at criminal history, child protection information and other information.

-From 1 July 2019, South Australia’s child-related employment and volunteer screening will be replaced with a new Working With Children Clearance (WWCC), as legislated under the Child Safety (Prohibited Persons) Act 2016.
-The introduction of the new legislation is being led by the Department of Human Services (DHS).
+From 1 July 2019, South Australia’s child-related employment and volunteer screening was replaced with the Working With Children Check, as legislated under the Child Safety (Prohibited Persons) Act 2016.

-- A WWCC will be portable across jobs and organisations, anywhere in South Australia.
+- A WWCC is portable across jobs and organisations, anywhere in South Australia.